formio/vm/README.md

 #### Methods

-- `evaluate(code: string, globals?: Record<string, TransferableValue>, options?: Omit<VMOptions, 'memoryLimitMb'>): Promise<any>`: assign the globals object (if present) by key to the global scope and asynchronously evaluate the code.
+- `evaluate(code: string, globals?: Record<string, TransferableValue>, options?: EvaluateOptions): Promise<any>`: assign the globals object (if present) by key to the global scope and asynchronously evaluate the code.
 The last expression is returned as the result.
-- `evaluateSync(code: string, globals?: Record<string, TransferableValue>, options?: Omit<VMOptions, 'memoryLimitMb'>): any`: assign the globals object (if present) by key to the global scope and evaluate the code.
+- `evaluateSync(code: string, globals?: Record<string, TransferableValue>, options?: EvaluateOptions): any`: assign the globals object (if present) by key to the global scope and evaluate the code.
 The last expression is returned as the result.
 - `dispose(): void`: free references and dispose of the underlyling v8 isolate.

 ### QuickJSVM